Writing for Publication: Session 1 & 2

 - you revise and rewrite your text

 We view writing as a tool to think and communicate, and this perspective guides the feedback we give.
-Primarily, we focus on the content, logic and structure of the text instead of grammar and language structures, which come as secondary.
+Primarily, we focus on the content, logic and structure of the text instead of grammar and language structures.
 In this sense, our course is unique and differs from most other courses offered in the Czech Republic.

 Doctoral students, researchers, as well as Master or Bachelor students with upper-intermediate or advanced knowledge of English (B2-C2 level).
 The courses are in English and take place online, so they can also serve students living outside of the Czech Republic.

-We offer the course in three consecutive sessions (Session 1, Session 2, Session 3), each lasting 15 weeks.
+We offer the course in two consecutive sessions (Session 1 and Session 2), each lasting 15 weeks.
 Meeting the course requirements will take roughly 2-4 hours of your time per week, which you can schedule according to your own needs as long as you meet the course deadlines (tasks are due typically twice a week).

-We typically open all three sessions (AW1, AW2, and AW3) each semester.
-Fall semester usually starts in early October, the spring semester in February.
-This upcoming Spring semester begins with the week of Feb 26, 2018.
+We typically open both sessions (WriPub 1 and 2) each semester.
+The Fall semester usually starts in early October, the spring semester in February.

 - Kamila Etchegoyen Rosolová, PhD